|

 SHORT TERM GOALS

-Trail: Even though it’s not part of the said property, a biking trial
+- Bike Trail: Even though it’s not part of the said property,

-which will not only provide family members with an enjoyable view, but offer the city of Johnstown to expand it’s heritage
+a biking trial which will not only provide family members with an enjoyable view, but offer the city of Johnstown to expand it’s

 2. Wildlife

-about plants, wildlife, and the whole eco system.
-We have already reached out to Penn State
+native wildlife and also learn about plants, wildlife, and the whole eco system.
+We have already reached out to

-University, and they are more than willing to provide support, in the means of education.
-Along the trail we will have break stops which will include outdoor signs explaining
+Penn State University, and they are more than willing to provide support, in the means of education.
+Along the trail we have break stops which includes outdoor signs explaining

 that certain area, or certain habitat.
 A detailed report to follow:

-Experimental Forest, located 10 miles north of Johnstown, in Middle Taylor township, will offer quiet refuge to all who seek the natural enchantment of a forest experience.
+The LHHV Experimental Forest, located 10 miles north of Johnstown, in Middle Taylor township, offers quiet refuge to all who seek the natural enchantment of a forest experience.
+Tucked

-Tucked away in the heart of the Hinkston Run Dam , the Forest is bordered on its Western ridge boundaries by the Hinkston Dam and the Hinkston
+away in the heart of the Hinckston Run Dam , the Forest is bordered on its Western ridge boundaries by the Hinckston Dam and the Hinckston

 Dam Wildlife Management Area.

-The LHHV Forest is a 320-acre tract consisting of approximately 220 acres of mature bottomland hardwood with the remainder being southern
+Forest is a 320-acre tract consisting of approximately 220 acres of mature bottomland hardwood with the

-research.
-The site will also be used as an outdoor classroom in the study of forest ecosystems for students majoring in forestry,
+and forest management research.
+The site will also be used as an outdoor classroom in the study of forest ecosystems for students

-stream which serves as the centerpiece for this loop.
-Traversing gentle slopes along the banks of the creek, this barrier-free,
+perennial stream which serves as the centerpiece for this loop.
+Traversing gentle slopes along the banks of the creek, this

-0.8-mile-long surfaced trail provides universal access to a mature mixed forest where pines and hardwoods still stand stalwart
+barrier-free, 0.8-mile-long surfaced trail provides universal access to a mature mixed forest where pines and hardwoods still

-these trees also provide cover and food, which support many species of birds and mammals, wildlife viewing (especially birding)
+and relaxation.
+Since these trees also provide cover and food, which support many species of birds and mammals, wildlife viewing

 Management Loop

-taking the initiative to provide and promote conservation education.
-Experiential learning opportunities offered in a living
+Volunteers is taking the initiative to provide and promote conservation education.
+Experiential learning opportunities offered

-outdoor classroom are geared toward fostering respect for our forest resources and appreciation of sound management principles.
+in a living outdoor classroom are geared toward fostering respect for our forest resources and appreciation of sound management

 General Information